Luggage Storage Vieux-Port de Montréal

 LuggageHero is the ONLY luggage storage service that offers you a choice of hourly or daily rates in Vieux-Port de Montréal.

-A flat rate of $6.05 per day and $0.95 per hour allows you to pick an option that will best suit your needs.
-If you’re only planning on staying for a few hours in a city, why pay for an entire day as you would with other luggage storage services.
+A flat rate starting at $0.95 per hour and from $6.05 per day allows you to pick an option that will best suit your needs.
+If you’re only planning on staying for a few hours in a city, why pay for an entire day as you would with other luggage storage services?

 Half price compared to station lockers and airport lockers